FinBook User Guide

 -

-command will refresh the portfolio panel to display “no client selected for view yet!”. -
+addcommand will refresh the portfolio panel to display “no client selected for view yet!”. -

-can be in thedd Mmm yyyy
+m/UPCOMING_MEETING_DATEScan be in thedd Mmm yyyyordd Mmm yyyy HH:mmformat. - The income

-fields are optional fields, and you may leave them empty.
+i/, meeting datem/, meeting locationml/, tagst/, riskr/, planspl/and notesnote/fields are optional fields, and you may leave them empty.

 e.g.

-add n/Johnny n/John p/98765432 e/johnd@example.com a/John street, block 123, #01-01 i/$100000
+add n/Johnny n/John p/98765432 e/johnd@example.com a/John street, block 123, #01-01 i/$100000 will take the client’s name to be John.

 4.1.2.
 Editing a client : edit